jphapppy/BSE_Template_Portfolio/index.md

 if __name__ == "__main__":
   upload_basic()
 ```
 This is my code for taking a photo and uploading it to my google drive.
 First, I am importing core modules needed to authenticate with google cloud and upload files to google drive.
-Then, I am importing modules realated to the piCam taking pictures.
-Next, the piCam takes a picture and writes in in the "file.png" file.
+Then, I am importing modules related	to the piCam, which helps take pictures.
+Next, the piCam takes a picture and writes in the "file.png" file.
 Then, I am declaring my scope.
 I set it to "allow all access to drive" so it could upload files and overcome permission errors.
 Since I already made my token and authorized it, the code then checks the token.json first, for user access.
-It only checks creditials if the token isn't there or it's invalid.
+It only checks credentials if the token isn't there or it's invalid.
 I set it to go to one of the folders in my google drive.
 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KwafafNAArw?si=tgGg_9rC-52swaLf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This is the second milestone of my project, where I preformed basic object recognition using the piCam.
+This is the second milestone of my project, where I performed basic object recognition using the piCam.
 I transitioned from openCV to tensorFlow so I could get videos.
-The frame rate is low(because it's just constantly taking pictures, not an actual video) but the dectection is okay.
-The amount of commands I had to input into the terminal was a suprise.
+The frame rate is low(because it's just constantly taking pictures, not an actual video) but the detection is okay.
+The amount of commands I had to input into the terminal was a surprise.
 Last milestone, I couldn't see exactly what the camera was seeing, but now I can see everything the camera is seeing thanks to tensorFlow.
 There is a screen that pops up in the terminal that shows what the camera is seeing, frame by frame.
-The camera is able to detect computer keyboards, mouses, and other basic items.
+The camera is able to detect computer keyboards, mice, and other basic items.
 The text to speech works well, but its voice sounds choppy, so I may want to get a better one.
 I want to put a longer cable for more mobility as well.
 I now need to put the camera on the glasses.
 # Code

 ```c++